-If your cushion measurement is LESS than 1/8", you will necessary spaces to move the transmission and CSC further away from the engine block.
+If your cushion measurement is LESS than 1/8", you will need a boundaring apace.
+To move the transmission and CSC further away from the engine block.
 The spacer is 1/4" thick, and gets sandwiched in between the bellhousing and the transmission.
 You can only use one bellhousing spacer.
 If you need more than 1/4" to get your cushion within specs, you may have to resurface the flywheel, change to a thinner flywheel, or change to a different clutch.